cs-util-com/WebFaceRecognizer/README.md

 7. **Embed & compare**
    * Preprocess (RGB CHW 112×112; `(x-127.5)/128`), run ArcFace, L2-normalize, cosine compare.
 (ArcFace ONNX shapes per OMZ docs.) [docs.openvino.ai](https://docs.openvino.ai/2023.3/omz_models_model_face_recognition_resnet100_arcface_onnx.html)

+### Using INT8 ArcFace in this repo

+This project defaults to the INT8 embedder model (`/models/arcfaceresnet100-11-int8.onnx`).
+Many INT8 exports accept `uint8` tensors; others still expect `float32` with normalization.
+You can control this via:

+- Query params: `?embedder=/models/arcfaceresnet100-11-int8.onnx&embedderInputType=uint8&embedderInputName=data&embedderOutputName=fc1`
+- Or in code: `new FaceRecognitionApp({ embedderModelUrl, embedderInputType: 'uint8', embedderInputName: 'data', embedderOutputName: 'fc1' })`

+If your INT8 model expects float inputs, keep `embedderInputType=float32` and optionally change normalization via `normalizeMean` and `normalizeScale`.

+Caveats:
+- Some quantized ops may not be accelerated by WebGPU; runtime may fall back to WASM EP.
+- Slight accuracy drop vs FP32 is common.

 8. **Calibrate a threshold**
    * Capture a handful of positive/negative pairs from your camera and sweep thresholds to choose an operating point.